Application to the Option in General Dietetics

 Verification of Completion of the Didactic Program in Dietetics (DPD)

-Upon completion of the General Dietetics Option (DPD) and university graduation requirements for a Bachelor of Science degree, students will be mailed the DPD Verification of Completion form.
+Upon completion of the General Dietetics Option (DPD) and university graduation requirements for a Bachelor of Science degree, students will be mailed the DPD Verification Statement.
 The Didactic Program in Dietetics Director’s signature on this form verifies that the individual has successfully completed the didactic requirements.
 Prior to graduating, students will be required to give the Didactic Program Director a current mailing address.
-Once the student’s degree is posted, the Didactic Program Director will issue a Verification of Completion form and a minimum of three copies will be mailed directly to the student.
+Once the student’s degree is posted, the Didactic Program Director will issue a DPD Verification Statement and a minimum of three copies will be mailed directly to the student.

-A Verification of Completion form is required to sit for the Dietitian Technician Registered (DTR) examination (see section XVII of the DPD Handbook) or to begin a Dietetic Internship to become a Registered Dietitian (see section XVI of the DPD Handbook).
+A DPD Verification Statement is required to sit for the Nutrition and Dietitians Technician, Registered (NDTR) examination (see section XVII of the DPD Handbook) or to begin a Dietetic Internship to become a Registered Dietitian Nutritionist (see section XVI of the DPD Handbook).

-The Route to Become a Nutritionist and Dietetics Technician Registered (NDRT)
+The Route to Become a Nutrition and Dietetics Technician, Registered (NDTR)

 NDTRs are educated and trained at the technical level of nutrition and dietetics practice for the delivery of safe, culturally competent, quality food and nutrition services.
 They work under the supervision of a registered dietitian nutritionist when in direct patient/client nutrition care and work independently in providing general nutrition education to healthy populations.
-To become a NDTR, you can either complete a community college NDTR program and then pass the national NDTR credential exam.
-You can also complete a minimum of a bachelor’s degree at a US regionally accredited university or college with course work accredited or approved by the Commission on Accreditation Council for Education in Nutrition and Dietetics (ACEND) or the Academy of Nutrition and Dietetics (AND).
+To become an NDTR, you can either complete a community college NDTR program and then pass the national NDTR credential exam or complete a minimum of a bachelor’s degree at a US regionally accredited university or college with course work accredited or approved by the Commission on Accreditation Council for Education in Nutrition and Dietetics (ACEND) or the Academy of Nutrition and Dietetics (AND).
 Once that is done, you must then pass the national NDTR credential exam.

 Cost to Students